pleaseonthekeys/my-blog-starter/content/blog/hi-folks/index.md

 ##A lil gift for beginner beginners

 The vocab and acronyms for a beginner can be brutal.
-Here is a compilation of command line language.
+Here is a running compilation of some command line language.
 Quiz yourself!
 Old School learning works!

 [CLI Quizlet](https://quizlet.com/_6ulj8p)